 Meet your Local Hero

-In Zagreb your friendly local hero is Sanja.
+In Zagreb your friendly local hero is Lidija.
 Before your trip she’ll be in touch to help you prepare for your working vacation and answer any questions.
-When you arrive Sanja will meet you and show you around town.
+When you arrive Lidija will meet you and show you around town.
 The whole time you’re in Zagreb she’s always ready to assist and just a phone call away

 Customized Workation Packages

 From $1,695 per person per month, based on 2 people sharing and including:

 Local SIM Card

 Public Transport Pass